Key Points:

 How much chocolate can dogs eat?

-The seriousness of chocolate poisoning in dogs depends on the amount consumed relative to your dog’s body weight.
-A trace amount of chocolate is not usually cause for concern – for example, if your dog licks a chocolate cake crumb or eats one semi-sweet chocolate morsel, they should be okay.
+A trace amount of chocolate isn’t usually a cause for concern.
+So, if your dog licks a chocolate cake crumb or eats one semi-sweet chocolate morsel, they should be okay.

 What are the symptoms of chocolate poisoning?